What is a swap surplus?

-By direct vote of 1inch Network's 'Instant' Governance system, all swap surplus amounts are distributed in the form of both governance and referral rewards.
-These proceeds are aggregated and converted into 1INCH tokens, and the ratio for this distribution is decided entirely by the 1inch Network Instant Governance process.
+By direct vote of 1inch Network's 'Instant' Governance system, all swap surplus amounts are distributed to both the 1inch Network Treasury and user referral rewards.
+These proceeds are aggregated and converted into USDC tokens, and the ratio for this distribution is decided entirely by the 1inch Network Instant Governance process.

 Votes are counted, and the parameter’s value is changed gradually during DecayTime after voting.
 Stakers can vote or change their vote at any time.

 Want to participate in 1inch Network governance?
 Check out this guide.